InquisitiveAS/InquisitiveAS/README.md

 *"I love to sketch humans(speed-sketching), weight lifting, going on trails, and love cooking.
 I love coffee-hoping,food-tasting, and wine-tasting on weekends.
 I am learning to play RAV-VAST Steel tongue drum" ~ My free time*

-*"AEC Tech(Data, ML,IOT), Biomaterials, and Robotics is what excites me!
+*"AEC Tech(Data, ML,IOT) and Robotics is what excites me!
 I deeply care how this will impact the AEC in the next 25 years and I am excited for the roller-coaster.
 It's the fuel which drives me"*

 *I independently vlog my journey about Architectural Robotics ~ [exdAS](https://vimeo.com/exdas) since 2015.
 Will be back soon on those vlogs. exDAS means "Exploratory discourse for architectural systems".Architectural Systems is just a metaphor !!*